 Here in this open-air mental ward, lunatics snicker at the sane.

 Which am I?

-In this luminous veil, I see the glitter of a trillion tiny Damoclean Swords.
+What I see, in this luminous veil, this silvery night-haze, is the glitter of a trillion tiny Damoclean Swords.
 If what we have already is not a depopulation weapon in action, it can become one at any time.
 As long as the delivery system exists, then the mix can be altered at any point.
-Last year there occurred several frightening toxic smog events affecting population centers in Australia (the ‘thunder-asthma‘ which killed a number of people and hospitalized thousands), Kuwait, Paris and London.
+Last year there occurred several frightening toxic smog events affecting population centres in Kuwait, Paris, London, and Australia (the ‘thunder-asthma‘ which killed a number of people and hospitalised thousands).
 Are these events natural or some kind of genocidal beta-test?
-How can they be unrelated to the aerosol saturation of our atmosphere?
+Can they possibly be unrelated to the chemical and nano-technological saturation of our atmosphere?
 It is only rational to be extremely suspicious about the provenance of these suffocating cloud-storms.

-In these metallicized, conductive skies I see war — the war on humanity itself.
-I see omniscient three-dimensional imaging of the planet’s surface, and electro-magnetic weapons of unimagined magnitude.
-I see bloodless simulacra of ourselves, Kurzweil’s oh so spiritual machines, mopping up pockets of resistance, just as in the predictive programming waged through Hollywood movies.
-In my crazed, hyper-vigilant mind, the silvery haze in the air is the zeistgeist itself, the transhumanist spirit of the age, and the precursor or leading edge of a system known in both fact and fiction as Skynet.
+What I see is war — the war on humanity itself.
+In these metallicised, conductive skies, I see omniscient three-dimensional imaging of the planet’s surface, and electro-magnetic weapons of unimagined magnitude.
+In my crazed, hyper-vigilant mind, the silvery haze in the air is the zeitgeist made visible, the transhumanist spirit of the age, the precursor or leading edge of a system known in both fact and fiction as Skynet.

-The technological Singularity necessarily entails the corresponding political-economic Singularity, as Professor Darrell Hammamoto has pointed out, and to that must be added its most disturbing corollary, a biological Singularity, already happening in our bodies.
+The technological Singularity must entail a corresponding political-economic Singularity (as Professor Darrell Hamamoto has pointed out) and to that must be added its most disturbing corollary, a biological Singularity, already happening in our bodies.